Product

 per active user pricing

-This pricing strategy is helpful if you sell a product that’s meant to be used by entire companies or departments.
+This pricing strategy is helpful if you sell a product intended for use by entire companies or departments.

-For instance, employee advocacy software like Bambu or Sociabble are usually priced based on the number of total users.
-But a lot of times, all the users who were added to the account don’t end up using it long term.
-So the customer ends up paying for non-active users.
+For instance, employee advocacy software like Bambu or Sociabble is usually priced based on the number of total users.
+However, many times, all the users who were added to the account don’t use it long term, so the customer ends up paying for non-active users.

 Sure, you’ll earn more money if you charge for all users (at least in the short term).
-But from my experience, companies don’t tend to pay unused software for very long, particularly if the price feels high.
+But from my experience, companies don’t tend to pay for unused software for long, particularly if the price is high.

-If you want to keep customers long term (which you should if you work in SaaS), you might want to consider pricing your product in a way that encourages customers to stick around.
+If you want to keep customers long term (which you should if you work in SaaS), you might want to consider pricing your product to encourage them to stay.

 Offer additional users as an add-on

-This pricing strategy makes a lot more sense for most SaaS companies, particularly if your product isn’t strictly team-based.
+This pricing strategy makes much more sense for most SaaS companies, particularly if your product isn’t strictly team-based.

-A good example of this is Ahrefs, who recently added an option to pay for for additional users.
+A good example of this is Ahrefs, which recently added an option to pay for for additional users.

 ahrefs per user pricing

-At the same time, having an entire team share one password and account can be an issue for some companies, so they have the ability to add additional users as an add-on.
+At the same time, having an entire team share one password and account can be an issue for some companies, so they can add additional users as an add-on.
 That creates an opportunity for expansion revenue for Ahrefs.

 This approach makes sense when: